nateshgurram/cardiovascular_disease_model/README.md

 # Cardiovascular Disease Risk Prediction – Machine Learning Models

-Comparing the performance of multiple classification algorithms to predict cardiovascular disease (CVD) from patient health data.
+Comparing the performance of multiple Python machine learning models in predicting cardiovascular disease (CVD) based on patient vitals.

 ---

 ## Overview
 This project evaluated five machine learning models (Logistic Regression, Support Vector Classifier, Random Forest, AdaBoost, and Gradient Boosting) on a dataset of ~70,000 patient records.
-The goal was to build reproducible models to predict CVD and identify the most important contributing factors.
+The goal was to build reproducible models to predict CVD and identify the most important contributing factors behind each model's decision-making.

 Key findings:
 - All models achieved accuracy around **72–73%** and F1-scores near **0.74**.